tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

   **Sample answer:** We can use unsupervised learning to cluster stock data so we can create investment portfolios according to the resulting groups.

-Continue with the presentation, move to the slide titled "How can we understand our customers?" and move forward by highlighting the following:
+Move to the slide titled "How can we understand our customers?" and highlight the following:

-* One of the most important uses of unsupervised learning, not only in FinTech, but also in some other sectors such as marketing, entertainment, or retail, is customer segmentation.
+* One of the most important uses of unsupervised learning, not only in FinTech, but also in sectors such as marketing, entertainment, or retail, is customer segmentation.

-* Beyond the typical segmentation variables, such as age, gender, income, or zip code, understanding customers is crucial in every sector.
+* Beyond the typical segmentation variables, such as age, gender, income, or postal code, understanding customers is crucial in every sector.

-* Supervised learning is very helpful at predicting the future based on labelled historical data; however, there are often situations where supervised learning is not feasible due to lack of information or lack of training labels.
+* Supervised learning is very helpful at predicting the future based on labelled historical data; however, there are often situations where supervised learning is not feasible, due to lack of information or lack of training labels.

-* Unsupervised learning allows us to cluster data to find hidden or unknown patterns that can be used to understand the customers better.
-For example, to develop a customized offer that responds to the needs identified in every group.
+* Unsupervised learning allows us to cluster data to find hidden or unknown patterns that can be used to understand customers better.
+For example, developing a customized offer that responds to the needs identified in every group.

 * The main applications of unsupervised learning are:

-  * **Clustering:** It allows us to split the dataset into groups according to similarity automatically.
+  * **Clustering:** It allows us to automatically split the dataset into groups according to similarity.
 It can be used for customer segmentation and targeting.

   * **Anomaly detection:** Automatically discovers unusual data points in a dataset.
 It is useful in identifying fraudulent transactions, locating broken pieces of hardware, or identifying an outlier caused by a human error during data entry.

 * Customer segmentation is one of the most popular applications of unsupervised learning.
 It is the division of potential customers in a given market into discrete groups.

-* Thanks to unsupervised learning algorithms, we can group customers based similarities such as:
+* Thanks to unsupervised learning algorithms, we can group customers based upon similarities such as:

   * Customer needs (e.g., a particular product can satisfy some of them)
   * Responses to online marketing channels